When will the Kyle Rittenhouse verdict be announced?

 Mr Rittenhouse faces a maximum of life in prison if convicted on the most serious charges against him, including first-degree reckless homicide, first-degree intentional homicide, first-degree attempted intentional homicide.

-Prosecutors have asked the judge to allow for the jury to consider lesser charges against Mr Rittenhouse on the counts involving the shootings of Mr Huber and Mr Grosskreutz.
-The move would lower the burden of proof for conviction.
+Prosecutors asked the judge to allow for the jury to consider lesser charges against Mr Rittenhouse on the counts involving the shootings of Mr Huber and Mr Grosskreutz, which would lower the burden of proof for conviction.
+On Monday, the judge moved to allow lesser charges for the fourth and fifth counts.

 Eighteen jurors have heard the case but just 12 will deliberate.
 Judge Schroeder will draw names to determine the final panel after closing arguments.